inancgumus/learngo/ROADMAP-EXPERIENCED.md

    https://github.com/inancgumus/learngo

 2. Read **"Side Note About Go Modules"** part right after the outline below.
-   1. If you also want to learn about GOPATH, just watch: "Learn about GOPATH and Go directory structure" lecture
+   1. If you also want to learn about GOPATH, watch: "Learn about GOPATH and Go directory structure" lecture

 3. You might want to **increase the video speed**.
     1. If you don't know how, [here](https://support.udemy.com/hc/en-us/articles/229231247-Change-the-Video-Speed)'s how you can do that.